keyscores/gae-static/README.md

 2. Place your static files inside public folder
 3. Change app.yaml to the name of your app and version.
 4. Set up "push to deploy" at developers.google.com/console > Source Code > Releases > Create Pipeline pointing to the new repo.
 Note: (GAE release pipelines are experimental as of 10/2014.
-If it doesn't work initially, perhaps the inital code must be deployed traditionally, through googleappengine launcher or such.
-If it's still broken, try to delete your pipeline and add again, after the page is successfully being served).
+If it doesn't work initially, give it a day or so there is some instability with creating the Release Pipeline.
+But once it works it's stable)
 Usage Instructions
 ==================
 The site's default text content is located in `public/locales/default/translation.json`.
 The i18n translation files are located at `public/locales/your-locale/translation.json`.